bluesky-social/atproto-website/content/guides/faq.md

 [RDF](https://en.wikipedia.org/wiki/Resource_Description_Framework) is intended for extremely general cases in which the systems share very little infrastructure.
 It’s conceptually elegant but difficult to use, often adding a lot of syntax which devs don't understand.
 JSON-LD simplifies the task of consuming RDF vocabularies, but it does so by hiding the underlying concepts, not by making RDF more legible.

-We looked very closely at using RDF but just didn't love the DX or the tooling it offered.
+We looked very closely at using RDF but just didn't love the developer experience (DX) or the tooling it offered.

 ## What is “XRPC,” and why not use ___?